MLH-Fellowship/pod3.1.4-DiscordBot/README.md

 # React Raccoon Bot

 The bot helps developers that are working collaboratively on a project residing on GitHub repository by notifying them on Discord channel each time there is PRs, Reviews or Comments on that repo.
-It also sends motivation quotes at intervals.
+It also sends motivation quotes at intervals (Morning, Afternoon and Evening)

 ## Getting Started